 10 UNESCO World Heritage Site in One Country

 With a mix of nature, conventional culture, and rich history, Nepal is quite possibly the most culturally appealing nation on the globe.
-The authentic social legacy and customary urban areas are encircled by the mightiest Himalayan pinnacles on earth which embrace the country and goes through its inconceivably diverse landscape.
+The authentic social legacy and customary urban areas are encircled by the mightiest Himalayan pinnacles on earth which embrace the country and go through its inconceivably diverse landscape.

-The capital city of Nepal, Kathmandu valley is the chaos of sound, smell, and action and has been serving as the cultural metropolis for the country since the Unification Campaign lead by late King Prithivi Narayan Shah.
+The capital city of Nepal, Kathmandu valley is the chaos of sound, smell, and action and has been serving as the cultural metropolis for the country since the Unification Campaign led by late King Prithivi Narayan Shah.
 Kathmandu Valley alone has seven UNESCO Cultural World Heritage sites.
 This 7-world heritage site inside Kathmandu valley is counted as one.
 Apart from Kathmandu, there are 3 other world heritage sites.
 They are Chitwan National Park, Sagarmatha National Park, and Lumbini – the birthplace of Lord Gautam Buddha.

-Henceforth, if you are planning to go backpacking to this country, then you have made the right decision.
+Henceforth, if you are planning to go backpacking in this country, then you have made the right decision.
 Visiting this country will be a great opportunity to know the historical and cultural legacy, as the single-day tour around Kathmandu valley will offer you 7 UNESCO cultural world heritage sites.

 Home to 8 out of 14 Highest Himalayan Peak in the World

-Nepal is a country blessed with unparallel natural beauty and diverse geological structure that even makes the heaven envious.
+Nepal is a country blessed with unparallel natural beauty and diverse geological structure that even makes heaven envious.
 This beautiful Himalayan country beholds eight noteworthy Himalayan peaks on the planet.
 Despite the country being landlocked with a very small geographical territory, it is the home to eight mountain pinnacles among the fourteen highest mountains over 8000 meters.

 The eight-height noteworthy pinnacle includes Mount Everest (8,848.86 meters / 29,029ft), Mount Kanchenjunga (8,586 meter / 28,169 ft.), Mount Lhotse (8,516 meter / 27,940 ft.), Mount Makalu (8, 485 meter / 27, 838 ft.), Mount Cho Oyu (8,188 meter / 26,864 ft.), Dhaulagiri I (8,167 meter / 26, 795 ft.), Mount Manaslu (8,163 meter / 26, 781 ft.), and Mount Annapurna I (8,091 meter / 26, 545 ft.).

-Every year thousands of enthusiast mountaineer flock to Nepal to witness the bewitching beauty of these magnificent Himalayan sites.
+Every year thousands of enthusiast mountaineers flock to Nepal to witness the bewitching beauty of these magnificent Himalayan sites.
 Some even undertake the challenge to scale these mountains.
 Besides these Nepal as well flaunts 1,310 peaks which are over 6,000 meters high.